AI Test Case Generation: A Complete Guide for 2026

 Wrapping Up

-For any team navigating tight release cycles or expanding product scopes, AI test case generation may be the most efficient way to boost test coverage without burning out your team.
+For any team navigating tight release cycles or expanding product scopes, AI test case generation, combined with the autonomous execution that follows it, may be the most efficient way to boost test coverage without burning out your team.